rstudio/shiny/_includes/tutorial/scoping.md

   # Makes a local copy of listA
   listA$X <- 5

-  # Modify the shared variable listB
+  # Modify the shared copy of listB
   listB$X <<- 5

   # ...